 The challenge focused on smart shopping and will be divided into a series of episodes, each consisting in a task to be performed through addressing specific research challenges.
 During each episode, robots will have to cooperate continuously with a simulated digital infrastructure of a smart shopping mall, in order to accomplish their tasks.
 Teams are expected to participate in one or more episodes according to their research interests.

 The challenge will be divided into several episodes.
-An episode places a functionality tested during a specific Functional Benchmarks (FBM) into an operational context.
+An episode places a functionality tested during a specific Functional Benchmark (FBM) into an operational context.
 This means that, during an episode, the tested functionality requires the integration with other system components, but limits the efforts for their development (using, for instance, off-the-shelf solutions).
-Although the goal is to target specifically one functionality (or exceptionally, two), an effort for integrating the main functionality and the other ones might be required in order to complete the episode.
+Although the goal is to target specifically one functionality (or exceptionally, two), an effort to integrate the main functionality and the other ones might be required in order to complete the episode.

 Episodes are organised into categories depending on the task to achieve and the type of robots involved.
 We refer to three categories: